Euler2718e/typingbot/README.md

 # TypingBot

 TypingBot is a fully local bot that writes text through a visible process of planning, drafting, restructuring, and polishing.
-Give an LLM a writing assignment, paste its validated performance into TypingBot, and watch the document develop inside your chosen textbox instead of appearing all at once.
+Give an LLM a writing assignment, paste its response (json) into TypingBot, and watch the document develop inside your chosen textbox instead of appearing all at once.

-It is built for transparent writing demonstrations, accessibility workflows, and screen recordings.
-It does not claim that automated text was written by a person.

 <p align="center">
   <img src="assets/typingbot-demo-inline.gif" alt="TypingBot writing-process demo" width="768">
 </p>